 The national St. Patrick's Day Parade returns after a two year absence.
-Thousands of people flock to the Emerald Isle for our national holiday every year to take part in the festivities that take place across the country.
-What was a religious holiday to honour the patron saint of Ireland, with a one-day festival celebration marked by a parade has become a week-long event with workshops, festivals and performances taking place in every corner of the country.
+Thousands of people flock to the Emerald Isle for our national holiday to take part in the festivities that take place across the country.
+What was a religious holiday to honour the patron saint of Ireland, with a one-day festival celebration marked by a parade has become a week-long event to celebrate Irish culture with workshops, festivals and performances taking place in every corner of the country.

 Whether you’re based in Dublin or Donegal you are sure to find something fun happening near you for St. Patrick’s Day.
 Here are some of our recommendations:

-Half a million people attend the parade in Dublin which is one of the world’s largest parades on March 17th.
-This year’s theme is SEODA – Treasures from Ireland and attendees can expect music, colour, dancing, street performers and some celebrity guest appearances.
-The parade begins at 12pm and starts at Parnell Square and heads over to the south side via O'Connell Bridge and then on to Dame Street and finishes at Saint Patrick’s Cathedral.
+Half a million people attend St. Patrick’s Day Parade in Dublin which is one of the world’s largest parades on March 17th.
+This year’s theme is Connections/Naisc and attendees can expect music, colour, dancing, street performers and some celebrity guest appearances.
+The parade begins at 12pm and starts at Parnell Square in the north of the city, down O'Connell Street, over O'Connell Bridge and through the south side of the city, ending at St. Stephen's Green.

-Taking place after the parade at 3.30pm at Festival Quarter at the National Museum of Ireland, The Céilí Mór is a free, but ticketed, event.
-Irish dancers and live traditional Irish musicians will lead the céilí from a stage in the park with instructions in both Irish and English for all to follow.
+Taking place after the parade at 3.30pm at Festival Quarter at the National Museum of Ireland, The Céilí Mór is a free ticket event.
+Irish dancers and live traditional Irish musicians will lead the céilí from a stage at Festival Quarter with instructions in both Irish and English for all to follow.
 Attendees will learn the moves and take part in a large-scale céilí together soaking up that Irish atmosphere.

 Though Dublin’s is the largest of the street parades, there are a host of other fantastic events taking place across the country.
 Why not escape Temple Bar this year and visit one of the below events?

-Birr Castle Gardens and Science Centre are hosting a series of events from the 14th to 17th of March with a Snake Trail taking place multiple times each day.
+Birr Castle Gardens and Science Centre are hosting a series of events from the 17th to 20th of March from 10am - 5pm with a Snake Trail taking place multiple times each day.
 Participants will have to explore the maze at Birr Castle to find snakes that were left behind by Saint Patrick.
 Other events include free face painting, the gallery challenge and a new quest happening in the demesne.
 Admission to these events is included in the general admission ticket.

 Our patron saint led the snakes out of Ireland many years ago, but some seem to have reappeared in Kilkenny.
-The annual snake hunt takes place on Saturday 14th and Tuesday 17th March between 10am - 4pm at Nore Valley Park where volunteers are needed to finish the job that Saint Patrick started.
+The annual snake hunt takes place from 17th - 19th March, between 10am - 4pm at Nore Valley Park where volunteers are needed to finish the job that Saint Patrick started.

-Kilkenny Tradfest takes place from Thursday 12th to Tuesday 17th March during which you’ll find traditional song, music and dance across the streets and participating venues in Kilkenny.
-See the Kilkenny Tradfest programme here.
+Kilkenny Tradfest takes place from Tuesday 15th to Sunday 20th March during which you’ll find traditional song, music and dance across the streets and participating venues in Kilkenny.
+See the Kilkenny St. Patrick’s Festival programme here.

 Tip: There’s lots more to do in Cork.
 Discover 10 family-friendly walks in Cork here.

-Limerick’s St. Patrick’s festival runs from Saturday 14th to Tuesday 17th March with a host of exciting events taking place throughout.
+Limerick’s St. Patrick’s festival runs from Thursday 17th to Sunday 20th of March with a host of exciting events taking place throughout.
 Highlights include the traditional St. Patrick’s Day Parade on Thursday 17 March and the 50th edition of the International Band Champion that will see over 1,300 musicians and marching bands from Ireland, Europe and the USA filling the streets with music as they compete and, of course, the parade at 12pm on Sunday 20th March 2022.

 Looking for more things to do in Galway?
 Discover 10 family-friendly walks in Galway here.

 There’s lots happening in Donegal to celebrate St. Patrick’s Day.
-Parades will take place on Tuesday 17th March at Ballyshannon, Bundoran and Letterkenny.
+Parades will take place on Thursday 17th March at Bundoran and Letterkenny.
 A great day will be had at all locations with street performers, floats, entertainers, dancers and more.
-There is also a 5k St Patrick’s day Road Race taking place in Letterkenny at 10am at Aura Leisure Centre.

-On Tuesday 17th of March at St. Patrick’s Day Spring Carnival is taking place in Derry Town.
-Festivities on the day will include music, dancing, street performers, carnival rides and tasty food stalls.
-There will also be an exciting carnival parade with over 600 participants in association with Derry’s Greater Shantallow Community Arts and In Your Space at 2pm.
+On Thursday 17th of March the vibrant St Patrick’s Day parade will take place in Derry.
+Festivities on the day will include music, dancing, street performers and tasty food stalls.
+There will also be an exciting Spring Carnival parade involving 500 participants from throughout the city’s neighbourhood areas.